 Resilient Greater Gwent

-The Resilient Greater Gwent project has been funded by Welsh Governments Enabling of Natural Resources and Well-being Grant.
-The programme runs until summer 2022, and demonstrates a landscape wide approach and connectivity across South East Wales; to create and enhance resilient ecological networks, providing sustainably managed natural resources and principles for communities to value their landscapes and wildlife.
+The Resilient Greater Gwent project was funded by Welsh Governments Enabling of Natural Resources and Well-being Grant.
+The programme came to an end in the summer of 2022, it demonstrated a landscape wide approach and connectivity across South East Wales; to create and enhance resilient ecological networks, providing sustainably managed natural resources and principles for communities to value their landscapes and wildlife.

 Resilient Ecological Networks